neelsmith/greeklang/attic/specs/md/attic/orthography/AtticWord.md

 ## Accentuation

-Accent characters can be automatically added to word tokens in cases where a recessive or persistent accent patterns persistent accent pattern does not require further morphological information, and vowel quantity is explicitly indicated.
+Accent characters can be automatically added to word tokens in cases where a recessive or persistent accent pattern does not require further morphological information, and vowel quantity is explicitly indicated.

+@openex@

+### Examples: Accentuation

+Adding <strong concordion:set="#acc">recessive</strong> accentuation to <strong concordion:set="#src">EDOXSEN</strong> produces <strong concordion:assertEquals="addAsciiAcc(#src,#acc)">E/DOXSEN</strong> in ASCII mapping, or <strong>ἔδοχσεν</strong> in the Greek Unicode mapping.

+@closeex@

+.